Optimization for L1-Norm Error Fitting via Data Aggregation: Computational Experiment

-To further investigate the impact of AID, in Figure \ref{fg_l1pcamax_plot}, we present a scatter plot using the values in Table \ref{table_l1pcamax_small}.
-The horizontal and vertical axes are the values of $\ln(n^{mp - p + 1})$ and $\ln(1/\rho)$, respectively.
-The values of $\ln(n^{mp - p + 1})$ represent the worst case time complexity $O(n^{mp-p+1})$ of the benchmark algorithm with respect to the problem size.
+To further investigate the impact of AID, in Figure \ref{fg_l1pcamax_plot}, we present scatter plots using the results in Tables \ref{table_l1pcamax_small} and \ref{table_l1pcamax_large}.
+In each plot of Figure \ref{fg_l1pcamax_plot}, the horizontal axis is the value of $\ln(n^{mp - p + 1})$, while the vertical axes are $\ln(1/\rho)$ and $\Delta$ in Figures \ref{fg_l1pcamax_plot_a} and \ref{fg_l1pcamax_plot_b}, respectively.
+The values of $\ln(n^{mp - p + 1})$ represent the worst-case complexity $O(n^{mp-p+1})$ of the benchmark algorithm with respect to the problem size.
 The values of $\ln(1/\rho)$ represent the speed-up by AID.
-Observe that a straightforward relationship exists.
+Note that Figure \ref{fg_l1pcamax_plot_a} only includes the results from Table \ref{table_l1pcamax_small} as it considers the speed up from the exact benchmark algorithm, while Figure \ref{fg_l1pcamax_plot_b} includes the results from the two tables (white and gray circles for Tables \ref{table_l1pcamax_small} and \ref{table_l1pcamax_large}, respectively).
+Observe that a straightforward relationship exists in Figure \ref{fg_l1pcamax_plot_a}.
 As $n,m,$ and $p$ increase, $n^{mp - p + 1}$ increases and the speed-up by AID increases.
-Therefore, we expect that the $\rho$ values would be much smaller for larger data sets, although we cannot show this due to the scalability issues.
+Therefore, we expect that the $\rho$ values would be much smaller for larger data sets, although we cannot investigate this further due to the scalability issues.
+On the other hand, in Figure \ref{fg_l1pcamax_plot_b}, the values of $\Delta$ imply that the relative gap due to the non-optimality of AID is stable over increasing data size.